iPad 9 LTE Button Control Cable Replacement

 Step 65

-- When you’re putting everything back together, don’t forget to pop the power button back into its cozy slot.
-It’ll be happy to be back home!
+- When you're putting everything back together, don’t forget to carefully set the power button into its rightful place.
+It’s the little things that make a big difference!

 Step 66

-- Warm up an iOpener and chill it on the button control cable for about thirty seconds to loosen things up.
+- Warm up an iOpener and place it on the button control cable for about 30 seconds to loosen things up.

 Tools Used